VoltDB/voltdb/src/frontend/org/voltdb/utils/SQLCommandReadme.txt

   contain one or several FILE statements.
 If the included file(s) perform a logical loop, the command utility will fail.

-+ Interactive mode commands such as RECALL, QUIT, and EXIT are ignored when found in a script file.
++ Interactive mode commands such as RECALL, QUIT, and EXIT should not be used in a script file.

 Controlling output format ------------------------------------------------------